truong-bui/AsyncLoadingScreen/README.md

 Async Loading Screen has four main components: Background, Loading Widget, Tip Widget, and Layout.

 ## Background
 The background is a static image, you can add many images as you want, it will be displayed randomly.
-Leave it empty if you just want to show a movie.
+Leave it empty if you just want to show a movie instead of a static image.

 - Background Settings: